What furniture actually costs — and why we charge 20%

 What this looks like in practice

-A client came to us with a living room and dining room — two sofas, a sectional, dining table and chairs, area rug, lighting, a few accent pieces.
-Her retail budget was $80,000.
-We asked for the list of what she actually needed.
+Consider a two-room scope — living room and dining room, two sofas, a sectional, dining table and chairs, area rug, lighting, a few accent pieces.
+A retail budget of $80,000 sounds like a lot.
+It often isn't.

-The delta between $80,000 and $49,200 is not a discount.
-It's what was being spent on retail infrastructure she didn't need.
+The gap between an $80,000 retail budget and a $50,000 procurement total is not a discount.
+It is what was being spent on retail infrastructure that doesn't touch the furniture.

 Want to see what your room would cost at supplier pricing?
 Submit a brief — no commitment, full line-item plan.